Powerlearnproject/se-day1-assignment-Mwenje/README.md

 3. The advent of structured programming in the 1970s, and the rise of agile methodologies in the 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.
-Requirements: Gathering and documenting user needs and system requirements.
+1. Requirements: Gathering and documenting user needs and system requirements.
-Design: Creating high-level and detailed designs of the software architecture and user interface.
+2. Design: Creating high-level and detailed designs of the software architecture and user interface.
-Implementation: Writing code and building the software according to the design specifications.
+3. Implementation: Writing code and building the software according to the design specifications.
+4. Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.
+5. Deployment: Releasing the software to users or customers.
+6. Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Waterfall is a linear, sequential approach where each phase (requirements, design, implementation, testing, deployment) is completed before moving on to the next.
 It’s rigid, with little room for changes once a phase is finished.
 Agile, on the other hand, is iterative and flexible, with development occurring in short cycles (sprints) that allow for frequent adjustments based on user feedback.